Please feel free to contact us if your question is not covered here.

 A special tenth anniversary report, Berkman@10: a decade of exploring cyberspace, sharing in its study, and pioneering its development is also an excellent source of information about the first decade of the Center.

-You can also sign up to receive emails about Berkman Klein Center events, publications and opportunities on the Get Involved page.
+You can also sign up to receive emails about Berkman Klein Center news, events, and opportunities.

 What are the Berkman Klein Center's funding and support policies?

 Please see our funding and support policies page.